 The Heineken Experience is open year-round, so you should be able to visit no matter when you’re in Amsterdam.
 Opening hours are 10:30 to 21:30 every day, with last entry at 19:15.
 On Christmas Eve and New Year’s Eve, opening times are between 10:30 and 16:00, with final admittance at 14:00.

 How much does it cost to visit the Heineken Experience?

 These are the most recent ticket prices for the Heineken Experience in Amsterdam.
 You can reserve your tickets online, and we recommend you do.
 You can check the final cost of your visit there.

 The Heineken Experience VIP tour includes an expert guide to show you around the historical brewery, access to a hidden bar, and a personalised Heineken gift.
 This option takes around 2.5 hours.

 Whenever you choose to visit the Heineken Experience in Amsterdam, we’re sure you’ll have a memorable time.
 A tour of this museum means enjoying every glass of Heineken with a little context in your pocket, not to mention some fun facts to impress your drinking buddies.
 Cheers to that!

 Taking the train to Amsterdam?

 It's easy to take the train to Amsterdam from many major destinations across Europe.
-Travel direct from London to Amsterdam in just 4h 2m on a high-speed Eurostar service, or why not jump on an equally high-speed Thalys train, and whizz from Paris to Amsterdam in just 3h 12m.
+Travel direct from London to Amsterdam in just 4h 2m or whizz from Paris to Amsterdam in just 3h 12m on a high-speed Eurostar train.
 Brussels to Amsterdam is also another well-connected route, taking just 1h 45m.

 You can find out more about travelling around the Netherlands by train in our trains in the Netherlands guide.